 Sterling Modular was founded by Jim Maher in 1991, only fifty miles away from Philadelphia, in Boyertown, PA.
 Although thirty years passed since that foundational moment, the company hasn’t slowed down one bit, and its ever-growing team of professionals manufactures all products to the last spec on US soil and ships them worldwide.

 Jim built a reputation for his company equipping some of the most sought-after studios in the country.
-He eventually sold it to Rick Lawrence, a former corporate executive wanting to build his own company in 2011.
+He eventually sold it to Rick Lawrence, a former corporate executive who wanted to build his own company in 2011.